It’s very important that you have the knowledge and skill to create really good Information products. You need to have some Info products of your own.

 You just want to contribute some value…

-Because contributing value is the ultimate aim with our Info business.
+Because contributing value is the ultimate aim of your Info business.

 Remember, become a good thief 🙂